microsoft/vscode-docs/docs/python/data-science-tutorial.md

    ![Determining the correlation between input variables and survival](images/data-science-tutorial/jupyter-cell-03.png)

-1. Looking at the correlation results, you’ll notice that some variables like gender have a fairly high correlation to survival, while others like relatives (sibsp = siblings or spouse, parch = parents or children) seem to have little correlation.
+1. Looking at the correlation results, you'll notice that some variables like gender have a fairly high correlation to survival, while others like relatives (sibsp = siblings or spouse, parch = parents or children) seem to have little correlation.

-   Let’s hypothesize that *sibsp* and *parch* are related in how they affect survivability, and group them into a new column called “relatives” to see whether the combination of them has a higher correlation to survivability.
+   Let's hypothesize that *sibsp* and *parch* are related in how they affect survivability, and group them into a new column called "relatives" to see whether the combination of them has a higher correlation to survivability.
 To do this, you will check if for a given passenger, the number of *sibsp* and *parch* is greater than 0 and, if so, yuo can then say that they had a relative on board.

    Use the following code to create a new variable and column in the dataset called *relatives* and check the correlation again.